hpclab/efficient_nn_for_ltr/README.md

 On MSN30K, experiments will be conducted on Fold1 by defaut.
 ## Training a model

 The script ```train.py``` allows to train a model by distillation from a pre-trained ensemble of regression trees.
 We provide the tree-based models, thus you do not have to it on your own.
+The pre-trained model for MSN30k is avaialble in this repo (```LM600_msn.txt```).
+The model for I-stella is avaialble here https://www.dropbox.com/sh/b5fo04eoczu4qe0/AADkTvvrYWLZq3rYoBVo-NaJa?dl=0.

 Run

 ```python train.py --help```